SoCXin/doc/docs/frameworks/cmsis.rst

 Debugging
 ---------

-:ref:`piodebug` - "1-click" solution for debugging with a zero configuration.
+:ref:`mcs51` - "1-click" solution for debugging with a zero configuration.

 .. contents::
     :local: